automatically generated captions

 00:39:04 So instead of starting with physics

-00:39:06 and getting consciousness start with consciousness mathematically described not a hand wave a mathematical model can.
+00:39:06 and getting consciousness start with consciousness mathematically described not a hand wave a mathematical model of consciousness.

-00:39:15 and relativity theory that's the that would be solving the mind body problem in the other direction.
+00:39:15 and relativity theory that's that would be solving the mind body problem in the other direction.
+So you're combining theory.
 That's right.

 00:39:22 So ultimately we as a scientist.

-00:39:24 We want one theoretical framework that covers everything we know right from the physicalist point of view would most
+00:39:24 We want one theoretical framework that covers everything we know right from the physicalist point of view what most

-00:39:31 people or you want to start with what we know about physics you know string theory relativity theory and so forth
+00:39:31 people are you want to start with what we know about physics you know string theory relativity theory and so forth

 00:39:36 and then neural networks and their activity